 After paying off debt, you may need to rebuild your score from the ground up.
-There are a few ways to start to build and rebuild credit that don’t require very much work other than good financial management.
+Here are some ways to start to build and rebuild credit that don’t require very much work other than good financial management:

 This means that you should only be utilizing an appropriate amount of your credit.
 Using over 30% of your limit will affect your credit score.

-If this means contacting your bill collectors, banks, or beyond to make sure that they know you are in good standing, go for it!
+If this means contacting your bill collectors, banks or beyond to make sure that they know you are in good standing, go for it!
 Don’t be afraid to negotiate for reduced interest rates to make payments quicker.
-The worst they can do is say no.
+The worst they can say is no.

 If you have any past bills or loans that had gone to collections, is it very important you settle these.
 Once settled, you can request that these are removed from the public records section by the credit bureau.

-It is recommended you check your score at least once a year to monitor for any fraudulent activity, and ensure you are staying on top of your monetary game.
-Good luck!
+It is recommended you check your score at least once a year to monitor for any fraudulent activity and ensure you are staying on top of your monetary game.

 And don’t forget about our free workbook, Credit Comeback, to help you rebuild your credit.
 Download it now!